Nephite Judges by Jody Livingston |

 As we have learned, the adopting of false doctrine is what leads to a society's destruction.
 False doctrine can be adopted in a number of ways.
 However, with priestcraft the rate of spreading false doctrine is quicker than before.
 This is because the person seeking gain and praise will teach whatever people want to hear and whatever the people will pay money to hear.

-5 And it came to pass that he [Nehor] did teach these things so much that many did believe on his words, even so many that they began to support him and give him money.
+5 And it came to pass that he [Nehor] did teach these things so much that many did believe on his words, even so many that they began to support him and give him money.6 And he [Nehor] began to be lifted up in the pride of his heart, and to wear very costly apparel, yea, and even began to establish a church after the manner of his preaching.

 Conversely, those who teach truths are cast out and even killed because their message is contrary to that of those who practice priestcraft: